nameisjayant/oneScreenReactNative/README.md

-## Jetpack Compose Single Screen Page UIS
+## React Native Single Screen Page UIS

 <p> Aim of this repository is to design single screen page UIS with React Native.</p>